 as explained in the Configuration section below.

 The plugin listens for the events raised when a label is added to a space, page, blog post or attachment, to check if the respective attachments

-marked this way should be removed from the in-memory list of unused attachments.
+marked this way should be removed from the list of unused attachments.

 Spaces being archived

 Since most of the times an archived space is no longer supposed to be modified or cleaned up of unused attachments, the plugin allows ignoring

 unused attachments that are placed inside archived spaces by checking an option in the

 (see the Configuration section below).

 The plugin listens for the space status update event raised when a space is marked as archived and removes its attachments from the list of unused attachments, if any.